Open-Models-Startup/docs-vite/docs/platform/newsroom/browser-support.md

 ## Embedding

-Projects based on NEWSROOM can be as any other Qi X Lab project.
+Projects based on NEWS can be as any other Qi X Lab project.
 However, the [restrictions detailed above](#web-platform-requirements) hit harder when embedding a project since we no longer control the headers under which the _embedding_ content is served.

-For that reason, we only support embedding NEWSROOM-based projects in **Chromium-based browsers**.
+For that reason, we only support embedding NEWS-based projects in **Chromium-based browsers**.